josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 </div>

-To link our builder implementation with its schema and name, you need to create a *builder definition* file, which you can point to in `package.json`.
+To link our builder implementation with the associated schema and name, you need to create a *builder definition* file, which you can point to in `package.json`.

 Create a file named `builders.json` that looks like this: